 Make a Decision on Metering or Battery

 California’s utility companies have done a good job of embracing the solar panel revolution and allowing homeowners and businesses to send excess energy back into the grid in exchange for credits.
-In order for this to happen, the utility company will need to install a production meter to measure the amount of electricity your new panels produce and feed back into the grid.
+In order for this to happen, the utility company will need to install a production meter to measure the amount of electricity your new panels produce and feedback into the grid.
 Your installation company should take care of this process.

 Alternatively, you may decide that you want to keep all of the electricity your solar panels produce, thank you very much!
-If this is the case, then you’ll need a way to store the excess power during the day so that you can use it at night or on overcast days.
+If this is the case, then you’ll need a way to store the excess power, like Tesla Powerwall, during the day so that you can use it at night or on overcast days.
 Your solar contractor can recommend the right battery option and even build a utility nook to house the battery, along with the other extras that you’ll need, including electrical inverters and integration equipment.

 Develop a Family Plan for Installation Day

 Solar panel installation day is exciting… and also loud.
 People will be walking on your roof all day long, as well as drilling and hammering.
 If you have skittish pets or young children at home, you’ll need a plan to either keep them calm during this time or to remove them from the home during the installation.
 You’ll also need to be on call during the day in case the installers have questions or run into unforeseen challenges.
 It also doesn’t hurt to alert your neighbors of the coming commotion as a curtsey.
 With a little planning, you can make sure your installation goes quickly and smoothly for every member of your family!